nathamanath/blog/articles/auto-mpg-linear-regression.md

 It is fascinating, and I would recommend it to anyone who has a bit of maths and programming knowledge.

-In order to test out my new skills, I am trying out some of the techniques taught to make predictions on the [auto-mpg dataset](https://archive.ics.uci.edu/ml/machine-learning-databases/auto-mpg/).
+In order to test out my new skills, I am trying out some of the machine learning techniques taught to make predictions on the [auto-mpg dataset](https://archive.ics.uci.edu/ml/machine-learning-databases/auto-mpg/).

-Specifically I plan to pre-process the dataset in a reproducible manner, and then to implement linear regression and gradient descent to accurately predict MPG for cars from this dataset :)
+Specifically I plan to pre-process the dataset in a reproducible manner, and then to implement multivariate linear regression and batch gradient descent to accurately predict MPG for cars :)

-For anyone who is interested, my finished code is here: https://github.com/nathamanath/auto_mpg_linear_regression

 ## Preparing the data

 Before I can start on the linear regression, the dataset needs a bit of a tidy up.

-I want a quick, repeatable way to pre-process my dataset, this way i can test my code on many mixes of the data, and theoretically new data can be easily added later on.
+I want a quick, repeatable way to pre-process my dataset, this way I can test my code on many mixes of the data, and theoretically new data can be easily added later on.
 A bash script, making good use of stream editors like `awk` and `sed` will do the job nicely.